 Unit Economics is a great tool to measure your profitability.
 It can also help you understand your financial drivers.

 For a SaaS business, your revenue and cost drivers are usually the:

 - Churn Rate or Retention Rate

 - Associated Variable Costs per subscription

-So now that we understand what Unit Economics represents and why it is essential, we can discuss the second most critical component - how to calculate your Unit Economics.
+Since we have a better understanding of what Unit Economics means and why it is so important, we can now address the second most important factor, how to calculate your unit economics.

 How to Calculate Your Unit Economics?

 First of all, you need to understand your inflows and outflows (revenues and costs).
 Breaking them down and evaluating their impacts is critical (isn't that what excel spreadsheets and CFOs are made for?).

 When choosing your base unit, it is crucial to understand your business model.

 You may count the base unit as a single customer or item sold.